d2l-ai/d2l-en/chapter_preliminaries/probability.md

 |Test positive|            1 |         0.01 |
 |Test negative|            0 |         0.99 |

-Note that the column sums are all one (but the row sums aren't), since the conditional probability needs to sum up to $1$, just like the probability.
+Note that the column sums are all one (but the row sums are not), since the conditional probability needs to sum up to $1$, just like the probability.
 Let us work out the probability of the patient having AIDS if the test comes back positive.
 Obviously this is going to depend on how common the disease is, since it affects the number of false alarms.
 Assume that the population is quite healthy, e.g., $\Pr(\text{HIV positive}) = 0.0015$.
 To apply Bayes' Theorem, we need to determine
 $$\begin{aligned}
 \Pr(\text{Test positive}) =& \Pr(D=1 | H=0) \Pr(H=0) + \Pr(D=1
 | H=1) \Pr(H=1) \\